 Solo travellers often have to pay more for a double room or squeeze into a dorm with strangers.
 However, Mimi’s offers single rooms at reasonable rates in the heart of Soho.
 While the velvet curtains and wood panelling make the place feel like a private member’s club, the friendly staff will make you feel instantly at home.
-However long you’re staying, make sure you head down to Henson’s – a cosy, low-lit bar offering handcrafted cocktails.
+However long you’re staying, make sure you head down to Henson’s – a cosy, low-lit bar offering craft cocktails.

 Once home to an 18th-century writer, the eponymous Hazlitt’s Hotel is something of a Soho institution.
 Once you step inside, you’d never guess the hotel was right in the middle of the city.
 The library and bedrooms are truly peaceful, and modern minimalism is waived in favour of old-fashioned charm.
 Snuggle up in front of the drawing room fire with the resident cat, or explore the extensive collection of signed first editions in the library with a drink from the honesty bar in hand.
 Each of the bedrooms has been uniquely decorated, with some featuring a sumptuous four-poster bed, velvet armchairs and a roll-top bath.
 It’s a perfect spot for a winter stay.

 Since Soho is home to some of the best cinemas and theatres in the city, it’s only fitting that the Soho Hotel should have its own screening rooms and film club.
 The country-chic rooms – kitsch fabrics in bold colours and plenty of natural light – come in a good range of sizes, and the lounge bar downstairs has an excellent menu of devilishly delicious cocktails and a great selection of vegan and vegetarian food.